-- (1) What are your current LEVELS and TRENDS in KEY MEASURES OR INDICATORS OF WORKFORCE ENGAGEMENT, and WORKFORCE satisfaction? - (2) What are your current Levels and TRENDS in KEY MEASURES OF INDICATORS OF WORKFORCE and leader development? - (3) What are your current LEVELS and TRENDS in KEY MEASURES of WORKFORCE CAPABILITY and CAPACITY, including staffing levels and appropriate skills? - (4) What are your current LEVELS and TRENDS IN KEY MEASURES OF INDICATORS of your WORKFORCE climate, including WORKFORCE health, safety, and security and WORKFORCE services and benefits, as appropriate?
+- a.
+Workforce Results - (1) What are your current Levels and TRENDS in KEY MEASURES or INDICATORS of WORKFORCE ENGAGEMENT, and WORKFORCE satisfaction? - (2) What are your current Levels and Trends in Key Measures or Indicators of Workforce and leader development? - (3) What are your current LEVELS and TRENDS in KEY MEASURES of WORKFORCE CAPABILITY and CAPACITY, including staffing levels and appropriate skills? - (4) What are your current Levels and TRENDS in KEY MEASURES or INDICATORS of your WORKFORCE climate, including WORKFORCE health, safety, and security and WORKFORCE services and benefits, as appropriate?